SnootyMonkey/coming-soon/README.md

 3) Open the file called **config.edn** in a text editor.
 You should see a **:coming-soon** block where you can enter admin access details, and a **:landing-page** block where you can configure the appearance of the landing page (your site's name, app summary, colors, background, etc).

-The **:coming-soon** block is where you set the admin username and password for accessing your stored contacts.

-<font style='color:red;font-weight:bold;'>PLEASE CHANGE YOUR USERNAME AND PASSWORD!</font>
+The **:coming-soon** block is where you set the admin username and password for accessing your stored contacts. **PLEASE CHANGE YOUR USERNAME AND PASSWORD!**

 You can set your Google Analytics tracking id in the **:google-analytics-key** setting of the **:landing-page** block if you have a Google Analytics account you'd like to use.